You've researched high-value target queries and prompts and created relevant content, but traffic is still declining.

 How to spot this problem:

-- Analyze the results of a JS-rendered crawl – there may be crawl issues (missing content, broken links, etc.) unique to the rendered crawl.
+- Analyze the results of a JavaScript-rendered crawl.
+Rendering can introduce issues such as missing content, broken internal links, or delayed asset loading that are not present in the raw HTML crawl.
 Here's a great article for more on optimizing JavaScript for SEO.

 #5.
 Duplicate Content from Technical Issues (Spider Traps)